 Check in at Civana

 After having our minds blown at Wonderspaces, we hopped in the car and made the beautiful drive out into the desert to check in at Civana, our spa retreat for the next few days.

 Just upon arriving at Civana you’re instantly relaxed.
 Spa voices galore and the world’s tastiest juice (their “welcome elixir”) will do that to you.
 I dropped off my stuff, spent some time taking pictures of the sunset, then gathered the girls.

-For the second half of my trip I stayed at Civana Wellness Resort & Spa, just outside Scottsdale in a town called, I kid you not, Carefree, Arizona.
-Read more about my stay at Civana and see more pictures in my post on Great places to stay in Scottsdale.
+For the second half of my trip I stayed at Civana Wellness Resort & Spa, just outside Scottsdale in a town called (I kid you not) Carefree, Arizona.
+Read more about my stay at Civana in my post on Great places to stay in Scottsdale.